-Most business acquisition loan providers require that buyers of a business provide a down payment, often referred to as an equity injection, in order to get a loan.
-The equity injection can range from 5% to 30% of the transaction value.
-In this article, we discuss why lenders require a down payment and describe four sources of down payment funds.
+Most business acquisition lenders require that buyers of a business provide a down payment, often referred to as an equity injection.
+The equity injection requirements range from 5% to 30% of the total transaction value.
+The percentage varies by transaction based on the details of the opportunity.
+In this article, we discuss:

 Why do you need a down payment?